 Our monthly newsletter delivers the latest job opportunities, advice on career planning and securing a role as well as providing news tailored to military veterans.
 If you don’t already receive this and would like to be added to the subscription list, please email us at email@example.com.

 We can help you to network with specialist organisations to set up possible visits and individual support with finding internships (virtual and physical) and placements.
 Such placements allow you to gain valuable work experience, explore different sectors and expose yourself to new career opportunities.

-Alongside the Placements Manager helping to identify the right role for you, our monthly newsletter also details the latest opportunities for you to explore as well as searching OpportunityHub for the placements and vacancies.
+Our monthly newsletter details the latest opportunities for you to explore.
+You can also search OpportunityHub for placements and vacancies.

 Apply Yourself programme

 Apply Yourself is an exciting initiative specifically for our disabled military veterans to help with their CV, LinkedIn profile and interview techniques.
-As part of the initiative, you can expect personalised advice and guidance to help improve your CV, A LinkedIn profile review to ensure your online presence has maximum appeal to employers and an online video practice interview to help you hone your interview style.
-To benefit from the Apply Yourself package, complete the expression of interest form via OpportunityHub (you'll need to sign in).
+As part of the initiative, you can expect personalised advice and guidance to help improve your CV, a LinkedIn profile review to ensure your online presence has maximum appeal to employers and an online video practice interview to help you hone your interview style.
+To benefit complete the expression of interest Apply Yourself programme form via OpportunityHub (you'll need to sign in).

 Disabled Veterans’ Careers Mentoring Scheme

 Mentoring can help with learning more about the jobs and the sector you want to enter, reflecting on your career development, networking and planning and achieving your goals.
 Typical mentors are military veterans themselves or professionals working in the industry.
 You can submit a request for a career mentor via OpportunityHub (you'll need to sign in).